odanoburu/FreeLing-User-Manual/installation/installation-linux.md

   make install
   ```
   This will install FreeLing in `/usr/local`.

+  You can speed up compilation using several processors with, e.g.,  `make -j 4 install` (you can replace `4` with the number of processors you want to use).

   To change the destination directory, add option `-DCMAKE_INSTALL_PREFIX=$FLINSTALL` to the `cmake` command (where `$FLINSTALL` is the path where you want to install FreeLing).

   Note that cmake does not create an "uninstall" target.
-So, if you install in `/usr/local`, you may need to selectively remove files when you want to uninstall FreeLing
+So, if you install in `/usr/local`, you may need to selectively remove files when you want to uninstall FreeLing.

-  If you installed in a custom folder and want a clean re-install, you can delete folder `$FLINSTALL`, and run `make install` again from the `build` folder.
+  If you installed in a custom folder and want a clean re-install, you can delete folder `$FLINSTALL` (be careful if it is  `/usr/local`, there may be other software installed there), and run `make install` again from the `build` folder.

   If you want a clean re-build, you can delete the `build` folder, and repeat the  whole procedure.